storybookjs/marko/MIGRATION.md

 #### Removed action decorator APIs

 In 6.0 we removed the actions addon decorate API.
-Actions handles can be configured globaly, for a collection of stories or per story via parameters.
+Actions handles can be configured globally, for a collection of stories or per story via parameters.
 The ability to manipulate the data arguments of an event is only relevant in a few frameworks and is not a common enough usecase to be worth the complexity of supporting.

 #### Removed withA11y decorator